tonidy/php-binary/README.md

 # Turn Any PHP Script into a Native Single-File Binary

+Based on the original repo: https://github.com/pronskiy/phin

+What I changed:
+* Fixed some bugs
+* Added Symfony Console for a better CLI experience

+## Description from Original Repor,

 Demo repository for the idea described in [this article](https://pronskiy.com/blog/php-script-as-binary/).

 ## Usage